teraspora/fractal-explorer/README.md

 This is compounded by the fact that Chrome and Firefox lay out my control panel a little differently.
 The `<input>` elements in the button divs are too wide in Firefox, but display nice and compactly in Chrome.

-At the time of writing I have not completely solved the issue of these elements breaking out of their container divs in portrait mode below my breakpoint.
+<del>At the time of writing I have not completely solved the issue of these elements breaking out of their container divs in portrait mode below my breakpoint.
 I realise this may lose me some marks but I feel I have spent enough time trying to solve it by myself, and may submit it without having completely solved this.
-I really could do with help from a CSS Grid expert!
+I really could do with help from a CSS Grid expert!</del>

 On a practical level, though, I am less concerned, as I really intend the app to be run on a PC rather than a phone, as it is seriously CPU-intensive and certainly does not run properly on my old phone,